 There are a number of concerns that you and your loved ones may have when faced with the issue of paying for care, for what is usually an unknown length of time.

 A major worry may be that the money might run out, so you will no longer be able to have the care provider or type of care (such as care in your own home), that you prefer.
 For many, the fact that the value within the estate is being depleted is also a considerable concern.
 This is where an immediate needs annuity can be extremely beneficial – you can rest assured that your preferred care provider is paid for without impacting on your care and comfort.

-What does an immediate needs annuity do?
+What is an immediate needs annuity?

 - The required monthly payment you require